Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

             // Instead, in those cases, the claimer would get an HTTP 410 error, defined
             // as `InvitationAlreadyUsedOrDeleted`.
             // {
-            //     // The invitation token doesn't correspond to any existing invitation
-            //     "status": "invitation_not_found"
-            // },
-            // {
             //     // The invitation has already been completed
             //     "status": "invitation_completed"
             // },